mark-olson/ansible-collection-daos/README.md

 - [ ] Root
 - [x] User named `ansible`.

-  All target hosts must have an `ansible` user that has full sudo permissions without a password.
+  All target hosts must have an `ansible` user that has passwordless sudo permissions.

   The `/home/ansible/.ssh/authorized_keys` file on all target hosts must contain the public key of the the user who is running ansible commands on the control host.

 #### Prerequisites